Citrus County, Florida

 Q. Can you give me advice or suggestions on what I can do to qualify my property for agricultural classification?

 A. It is the responsibility of the property owner to decide how to use their property for agricultural purposes.
 The staff of the Property Appraiser cannot give advice or make suggestions to property owners regarding how to use their property, or how to qualify for agricultural classification.
-Visit the links below for agencies that may be able to give this kind of advice.

 Q. When should I apply for agricultural classification?